You may have seen the new thing is arising in recent times, which is big data and

 Data Visualisation in Accounting and Audit Processes

 The main objective here is to help users obtain better insights and to draw a better conclusions of their hypotheses.
 It is achieved by integrating the user’s perceptual abilities to the data analysis process, and applying their flexibility, creativity, and general knowledge to the large data sets available in most ERP systems.
-Big – data has significantly influences accounting and finance in the recent time.
+Big – data has significantly influences accounting and finance operation software in the recent time.

 Few examples of the utilisation of data visualization: